f5devcentral/f5-agility-labs-containers/docs/class2/module1/lab2.rst

       from the outside.
 In this example it's "30459", highlighted above.

 #.
 One last change needs to be made before we can test our published site.
 We need to login to our Firefox
-   container and edit the host file.
+   container and edit the host file by adding **10.1.10.101 mysite.f5demo.com** to it.

    .. code-block:: bash